Parrish Road Show 2019: Laurie Lambrecht

 For Parrish Road Show 2019, Laurie Lambrecht will present Limn to Limb, a site-specific installation at The Madoo Conservancy, where she will respond to Madoo’s trees, shrubs, and structural details that are typically painted in bright colors with interventions that include photography, printmaking, weaving, and knitting.
-Limn to Limb comprises three elements: large-scale fiber prints of tree bark, hand-knitted covers for stones, rocks, and trees, and the use of colorful twine as a decorative, contrasting element on the property.
+She will create large-scale fiber prints of tree bark, hand-knitted covers for stones, rocks, and trees, and weavings made of cut-up fabric prints from photographs of the gardens.

 About Laurie Lambrecht